GoVanguard/Log4jShell_Scanner/README.md

 On Friday 9 December 2021, the GitHub user TangXiaFeng7 published the source code for the Minimum Viable Product (MVP) for this exploit online at 10:32AM 9 November 2021.
 Minutes after this publication hit the internet the exploit became weaponized.
 Since the Log4jShell vulnerability affects many server based software systems within the industry at the Application and Session layers, the impact that this exploit publication has on the industry is significant enough to motivate a rapid crowd-sourced solution.
 Initial commits that indicate The Apache Software Foundation's open source community was debugging the vulnerability hit the internet at 12:38PM 9 November 2021.
 Within eight hours of CVE-2021-44228 MVP hitting the internet, The Apache Software Foundation's team of open source developers fixed the vulnerability.
 The final pull request was accepted at 18:23 9 November 2021.

-This shell script scans a vulnerable web application that is using a version of apache-log4j < 2.15.0.